College Students setting New Year Resolutions

 Get More Involved

 Your time in college is the best time to explore new activities.
-It is still important each semester to review what your college has to offer in the form of clubs, sporting events, volunteer opportunities, or organizations.
+Each semester to review what your college has to offer in the form of clubs, sporting events, volunteer opportunities, or organizations.
 Each year you grow and change and new activities may become of interest to you.
 Becoming involved in college not only helps to build your resume but also gives you the opportunity to meet new people.

 Get Better Grades

 A new semester is beginning.
 Review your grades.
 Is there room for improvement?
 If so, make measurable goals to do better.
-If you are struggling with online or hybrid learning, see what your college has to offer for extra help.
+If you are struggling with a course, see what your college has to offer for extra help.
 This can sometimes be accomplished by getting a tutor or just by putting in more study time.
-Set realistic goals can help!
+Setting realistic goals can help!
 Remember, you will all be competing for a job at graduation and your GPA is an important factor.
-Again, making a calendar can help you set short-term goals for your grades.
+Organization and making a calendar can help you set short-term goals for your grades.

 Rate Your Housing

 Now is a good time to review whether you are happy with your roommates and also your housing.
 Are you living on campus or thinking about moving off-campus?
-If you are planning on moving off campus review the financial differences between the two living options and see how this change will affect you financially next year.
+If you are planning on moving off campus review the financial differences between the two living options and see how this change will affect you financially next year and ultimately your overall student loan debt.

 Update a Resume

 If you haven’t made a resume yet, now is the time to reflect and begin one.
 Go to the college career center for help in building and refining your resume.
-When focusing on your education, emphasize your academic history including any achievements such as high GPA or academic awards.
+When focusing on your education, emphasize your academic history including any achievements such as high GPA or academic awards as well as activities and jobs you have been involved in.
 Getting your resume together early in college will make it easy to update your work history.

 Get a Co-op/Summer Job